mo-octocat/flutter-template/README.md

    > **Note**
    > For multiple organizations, an Enterprise PAT is required.
 Otherwise, limit this to the organization where GitHub App is installed.

-1. Update the inputs for `andyfeller/issueops-createrepo` action(s) within the workflows based on your authentication setup:
+1. Update the inputs for `issueops-createrepo` action(s) within the workflows based on your authentication setup:

    - Option 1: GitHub App for organization-wide usage

      ```yaml
            - name: Assign
-             uses: andyfeller/issueops-createrepo/assign@v1
+             uses: ./actions/assign
              with:
                authentication: app
                application-id: ${{ secrets.APP_ID }}